|Title:||Helix Innovation Quarter, Newcastle, UK|

 |Client:||Newcastle University and Newcastle City|

 The Helix is a ground-breaking innovation district that brings together industry-leading scientists, research, and technology firms to transform the quality of life for families, communities, and cities worldwide.
-The Helix is a joint venture between Newcastle City Council and Newcastle University and is the largest development of its kind in the UK, regenerating 24 acres of former industrial land into a new mixed-use community innovation hub, providing a variety of research and development, educational, business and residential uses in the heart of Newcastle.
+A joint venture between Newcastle City Council and Newcastle University, Helix is the largest development of its kind in the UK, regenerating 24 acres of former industrial land into a new mixed-use community innovation hub, providing a variety of research and development, educational, business and residential uses in the heart of Newcastle.

 Gillespies delivered the public realm around two of the main academic buildings- the Frederick Douglas Centre, a state of the art conferencing and teaching facility, and the Catalyst, home to the national innovation centre for ageing and national innovation centre for data.